ryanbcommits/shopping-list-app/README.md

 - Learned the difference between setDoc() and addDoc() for document creation
 - Implemented proper data structure organization (users collection with individual user documents)

+**8/3/25**
+- Sucessfully implemented writing inputs to the window, but this will need to be changed as the data will need to be a live pull from the db not just a temp imput for the purposes of this app.

 ## Accomplishments